briankoser/sfc-listeners-guide/episodes/0119-interview-with-michael-d-sellers-author-of-john-carter-and-the-gods-of-hollywood.md

 <div class="quote">
   {% timeLink podcast_file_url, '1:35' %}
-  <q class="matt">There does seem to be—there was some force working against {% workTitle "John Carter" %} being made into a movie—</q>
+  <q class="matt">There does seem to be—there was some force working against {% work "John Carter" %} being made into a movie—</q>
   <q class="koby">God.</q>
 </div>